Ray structures on Teichm\"uller Space: Harmonic maps

 \subsection{Minsky's estimates}

-For harmonic maps with high energy, the function $\mathscr{G}$ {appearing} in (\ref{eq:pullback:metric:2}) is nearly zero at points which are far away from the zeros of $\Phi$.
-More precisely, \begin{lemma}[\cite{Minsky1992},Lemma 3.2 and Lemma 3.3] Let $p\in X$ be at a $|\Phi|$-distance at least $d$ from any zero of $\Phi$.
+The function $\mathscr{G}$ appearing in (\ref{eq:pullback:metric:2}) is nearly zero at points which are far away from the zeros of $\Phi$.
+More precisely, \begin{lemma}[\cite{Minsky1992},Lemma 3.2 and Lemma 3.3] Let $X,\Phi,\mathscr{G}$ be as defined in Section \ref{subsec:Hopf}.
+Let $p\in X$ be at a $|\Phi|$-distance at least $d$ from any zero of $\Phi$.
 Then

 \end{lemma}